LiLabAtVT/CoReg/README.md

 # CoReg
+## Introduction
+CoReg is a computational tool for identifying co-regulatory genes in large-scale networks.
+We provide CoReg as an R package, which can be applied in any organisms with genome-scale regulatory network data.
 ## Installation
 ### 1. Install CoReg package through github
 To install CoReg through github, first you will need to install 'devtools' package for R: